Mercy for Animals: 2008–2010: Undercover investigations and state legislation

 Current MFA investigators obtain employment at factory farms and slaughterhouses to document conditions.
 Being in the facilities for extended periods of time allows the investigators to record repeated abuse and make a case for systemic and ongoing cruelty, which can spur animal cruelty convictions, corporate animal welfare policies, and new legislation.

 In 2008, animal rights advocates organized a grassroots campaign across California to pass Proposition 2, a state ballot initiative requiring that egg-laying hens, pregnant pigs, and calves raised for veal be given enough room to lie down, stand up, fully extend their limbs, and turn around.
 MFA released investigative footage from inside two of California's largest egg farms, Gemperle Enterprises and Norco Ranch, just two weeks before the vote.
-Prop 2 passed and is still considered one of the most significant pieces of farmed animal protection legislation ever enacted in the United States.
+Prop 2 was passed.
+It is still considered one of the most significant pieces of farmed animal protection legislation ever enacted in the United States.

 A year later, MFA investigators in Maine uncovered workers and managers at an egg factory farm killing birds by grabbing them by the neck and swinging them in the air.
 MFA turned the video footage over to state police, who in turn raided the facility.
 The facility owner pled guilty to 10 counts of animal cruelty and agreed to pay more than $130,000 in fines and restitution, the largest financial penalty ever levied against a U.S. factory farm.

 In 2010, several organizations, including MFA, launched a campaign to enact legislation in Ohio that would protect farmed animals.
 The Ohio Farm Bureau refused to meet with the coalition until an MFA investigation at an Ohio dairy farm showed workers stabbing cows with pitchforks, beating them with crowbars, and twisting their tails until the bones snapped.
 After the investigation's release, the Ohio Farm Bureau finally agreed to meet with the groups and enacted farmed animal welfare reforms.